lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ##### 2.5.1.
 Backward compatibility notes

-Changing the `StakingModule` struct will affect the following view methods, which can be used in external integrations and offchain tooling:
+Changing the `StakingModule` struct will affect the following view methods, which can be used in external integrations and off-chain tooling:
 - `getStakingModule`;
 - `getStakingModules`;
 - `getStakingModuleDigests`;
 - `getAllStakingModuleDigests`.

-Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests) for both offchain tooling and possible onchain integrations.
+Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests) for both off-chain tooling and possible on-chain integrations.
 The modified methods responses are correctly decoded by standard Solidity decoder and the Ethers library.
 New bytes in the responses are ignored.

 #### 2.6.
 Excluded methods for module pausing
 Now the protocol should be able to pause deposits to all modules at once.
 The pausing logic should be moved to the `DepositSecurityModule` contract.
 More reasons for this change are provided in the new [DSM specification](https://hackmd.io/@lido/rJrTnEc2a#Soft-Pause).